NDS for Azure - Installation and Management

 Existing Azure resource group for your UaaS/NDS instance

-2b.
-Run the Script
+Legacy step 2b.
+Run the script

 Run the following script in PowerShell: